Whatsapp Icon

 Tips for Improving Vitamin D Absorption

 Improving the absorption of Vitamin D can be as simple as timing your supplements right and combining them with certain types of food.
 Vitamin D is a fat-soluble vitamin, meaning it's best absorbed when taken with a meal that contains fats.
-Avocado, nuts, and seeds are excellent vegetarian-friendly sources of healthy fats.
+Avocados, nuts, and seeds are excellent vegetarian-friendly sources of healthy fats.

 Additionally, getting an adequate amount of sunlight exposure helps your body naturally synthesize Vitamin D. Aim for about 10 to 30 minutes of midday sunlight, several times per week, depending on your skin type and geographical location.